tsa/vu8/README.markdown

                   .Method<void, &FileWriter::Print>("print")
                   .Method<void, &FileWriter::Println>("println")
                   ;
-        // Print takes v8::Arguments directly so only the return type
+        // Print/Println take v8::Arguments directly so only the return type
         // needs to be specified rather than the signature.
 Arguments and
         // return types are converted from C++ to JS types and back for the
         // user automatically based on the template method signatures.